vic1157/vivo/README.md

 Current:

-Leveraging OpenAI API with integrated Apple Health data to gain insights on appropriate next steps in a patient's medical journey.
+Leveraging OpenAI API to analyze and make clinical lab results palatable to everyday people.
+Empowering patients to ask more insightful questions and make informed decisions about their health.

 ## Table of Contents